TheMicroservicesAgency/msa-website/source/faq.html.md

 # Where can I find templates to create my own microservices ?

+[This page](/templates) provides more information about the templates, how they are structured and how they can be used to create new microservices.

-All our source code can be found on the following Github page.
+All the source code can be found on the following [Github page](https://github.com/TheMicroservicesAgency).

-# Why the emphasis on creative applications ?

-Simply because I see a lot of very interesting code